-Officer for a hearing.
+(1) The City Council, upon accepting an appeal, shall refer the appeal to the Land Use Hearing Officer for a hearing.
 The Land Use Hearing Officer may place reasonable limitations on an appeal hearing at the beginning of the hearing in question.
 The Land Use Hearing Officer shall hear the appeal in accordance with rules adopted by the Council and shall enter a recommendation regarding the appeal after making appropriate findings of fact.
-The Land Use Hearing Officer may accept new evidence into the record.
-If the Land Use Hearing Officer's recommendation is that the appeal should be remanded, the Land Use Hearing Officer shall set forth the reason(s) for the remand and the matters to be reconsidered.
-The Land Use Hearing Officer shall forward the recommendation and findings to the Council within five days of the recommendation.
+The Land Use Hearing Officer's recommendation is that the appeal should be remanded, the Land Use Hearing Officer's recommendation is that the appeal should be remanded, the Land Use Hearing Officer shall set forth the reason(s) for the remand and the matters to be reconsidered.
+The Land Use Hearing Officer's recommendation.
 The Council shall place the Land Use Hearing Officer's recommendation, including findings, on the agenda of the next regular full Council meeting at which land use, planning and zoning matters are heard following receipt of the Land Use Hearing Officer's recommendation.
 At the Council meeting, the Council shall vote whether to accept or reject the Land Use Hearing Officer's recommendation and findings.
 The